Silence a Squeaky Metal Bunk Bed: 7 Quick Fixes

 What household items can stop a bed from squeaking?

-Common household items like candle wax can be rubbed on metal joints as a lubricant, or cardboard and fabric scraps (like felt or old t-shirt pieces) can be used as temporary padding between rubbing metal parts to reduce friction.
+Common household items like candle wax can be rubbed on metal joints as a lubricant, or cardboard and fabric scraps (like felt or old T-shirt pieces) can be used as temporary padding between rubbing metal parts to reduce friction.

 How often should I tighten my bunk bed?